 Have you had enough of snow recently?
 Do you have cabin fever?
 Here are a couple of ideas to beat the winter blues.
 Go on a photo shoot Snow days are great days to take pictures.
 The world seems fresh, clean, and bright after a snow, so grab your camera and get outdoors!
 Go birding Birds are easier to see …

 When was the last time you drove over a bridge and appreciated a pretty stream below?
 Or walked down a trail through quiet woods?
 Or stopped to watch a fox trotting through a meadow?
-If you have done any of these things recently, there is a good chance that you can thank your local conservation group.
-So much of our …
+If you have done any of these things recently, there is a good chance that you can thank your local environmental organization for the opportunity and …

 I used to work at a garden center, where the owner almost disdainfully talked about horticulturists as ‘Latin speakers’.
 I believe he thought people were snobbish, or were trying to appear highly educated when they used the botanical names for plants.
 If that is not the reason, why do people use a dead language, like Latin, when discussing plants?
 The …